chrisrossi/resistance/sensible-governance/outline.md

 An example of a pragmatic solution to (or, at least, mitigation of) the problems of capitalism: new deal tax policies.
 Over time approach can be refined to account for technological and other changes that impact working, or from insights gained in earlier iterations.

+##  Metrics

+Most contemporary economic metrics measure how well the economy is doing from the standpoint of the wealthy business owning class.
+This is how you end up with an economy that by all published measures is booming, but working people find their spending power decreasing, more people are getting pushed out of homes, etc...
+We need new metrics that measure how well everyone is being served and then we need to optimize for those.